odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

 * Try pressing "Create Node", to create a term called term5.
 This will be added to the canvas - you may need to scroll down to see this new
 Term.
 You can drag content around the canvas as required.
 ![Term5 on Canvas](term5-on-canvas.png)

+!!! note
-Known issue : there is currently an issue with 'Create relationship', that it does not work . [issue 326](https://github.com/odpi/egeria-react-ui/issues/326) has been raised.
+    Known issue : there is currently an issue with 'Create relationship', that it does not work . [issue 326 :material-dock-window:](https://github.com/odpi/egeria-react-ui/issues/326){ target=gh } has been raised.

 * Notice that you can use the breadcrumb to navigate back to previous screens
 * Notice on the card and table views there are paging controls to allow you to alter the number of elements displayed on the screen.
 * You can use the <button>+</button> button on the category tab to create a new category, and optionally specify a parent category.
 In this way you can author a category hierarchy.